juancarlucci/energy-grid/README.md

 # Energy Grid Dashboard

-A React-based web application simulating real-time energy grid monitoring using GraphQL queries and subscriptions.
-Built with Apollo Client, it fetches mock static data and delivers live voltage updates via a local WebSocket server.
-Think of it as a utility dashboard for tracking grid metrics—like voltage—across multiple nodes, blending historical data with live updates.
+A real-time dashboard to monitor and manage energy grid nodes using React and GraphQL, with a WebSocket-based server.

 ## Overview